Ultimate Guide to Bald Spots on the Head and Scalp

 Losing hair or developing bald spots is often more difficult for women to deal with than men.
 Society generally overlooks baldness in men but places a high value on the aesthetic value and sex appeal of hair in women.

-According to AARP, nearly two-thirds of postmenopausal women in the USA have some degree of hair loss or bald spots.
+Nearly two-thirds of postmenopausal women in the USA have some degree of hair loss or bald spots.

 While most men develop a receding hairline that eventually forms the letter “M” in their hairlines, women tend to lose hair in a more dispersed manner.
 Hair loss in women typically involves gradually thinning hair that starts at the crown, and then, spreads outward and downward.